nekolajan/Google-Cloud-Professional-Data-Engineer-Exam/README.md

 Study Roadmap

 Materials and Links
+You can find the exam guide on the certification page: https://cloud.google.com/learn/certification/guides/data-engineer

 Tips and tricks
 Try to respond to all of the questions.
 There is no penalty for incorrect answers.